Gutta-percha: Art

 Gutta-percha is used as a resist in silk painting, including some newer forms of batik.

 Dentistry

-The same bioinertness that made it suitable for marine cables also means it does not readily react within the human body.
+The same biocompatibility that made it suitable for marine cables, also means it does not readily react within the human body.
 It is used in a variety of surgical devices and during root canal therapy.
 It is the predominant material used to obturate, or fill, the empty space inside the root of a tooth after it has undergone endodontic therapy.
 Its physical and chemical properties, including its inertness and biocompatibility, melting point, ductility, and malleability, make it important in endodontics, e.g., as gutta-percha points.
 Zinc oxide is added to reduce brittleness and improve plasticity.
 Barium sulfate is added to provide radiopacity so that its presence and location can be verified in dental X-ray images.

 Substitutes

 Gutta-percha remained an industrial staple well into the 20th century, when it was gradually replaced with superior synthetic materials, such as Bakelite.

 A similar and cheaper natural material called balatá was often used in gutta-percha's place.
 The two materials are almost identical, and balatá is often called gutta-balatá.